mashaor/streaming-chat-api-langgraph/README.md

 - Each tool:
   - Accepts `user_input` and `user_id`.
   - Returns a dict: `{ "status": "ok" | "error", "response" | "error": ... }`.
-  - In this tutorial, tools sleep briefly (to mimic I/O), log progress, and return a stubbed response string.
+  - Tools sleep briefly (to mimic I/O), log progress, and return a stubbed response string.

 Tip: Keep tool interfaces simple and deterministic.
 They’re easy to test and mock.